o2346/pde/README.md

 local environment as code

-* I wanted my local environment disposable and reproducible
+* I wanted mine disposable and reproducible
   * Even among separate machines.
 Not to depend on a specific one
   * Individuals may sometime crash unexpectedly
   * In such case no time to play with such crap